-COUNTERPARTY: PLEASE PROVIDE ABOVE REQUESTED INFORMATION IF NOT PROVIDED PREVIOUSLY OR IF CHANGES HAVE OCCURRED

 This Annex A supplements, forms part of, and is incorporated into the Confirmation to which this Annex A is attached.
 Until a Master Agreement is executed by the parties, this Annex A will set forth the general terms and conditions governing all Transactions between the parties except as otherwise specified in a Confirmation to a Transaction.